mlj/proiel-webapp/README.md

 $ bundle install --without test development
 ```

-### Step 2: Install external binaries

-Install [graphviz](http://www.graphviz.org/) for dependency graph visualisations.
-Versions 2.26.3 and 2.30.1 are known to work, but more recent versions may also work.

-`graphviz` must be compiled with SVG support.
-The recommended settings are the following:

-    --with-fontconfig --with-freetype2 --with-pangocairo --with-rsvg

-If you want to regenerate the finite-state transducer files, you will also need the [SFST toolkit](http://www.ims.uni-stuttgart.de/projekte/gramotron/SOFTWARE/SFST.html).
-This release of `proiel-webapp` is designed to work with version 1.3 of `SFST`.

 ### Step 3: Configure the database

 Copy `config/database.yml.example` to `config/database.yml` and edit it to fit your setup.